Java under the Microscope: Stack, Heap, and GC using Code Examples

 Java Memory Example: Explanation

-This example shows how the JVM distributes objects and variables between the stack, heap, and static memory, and how objects become candidates for garbage collection (GC).
+This example shows how the JVM allocates objects and variables between the stack, heap, and static area, as well as how objects become candidates for garbage collection (GC).

 Key Points

-Method local variables (int a, object references) Stack Frame Live only within the method.
-After exiting the method, the frame is deleted.
+Local method variables (int a, object references) Stack (Stack Frame) Live only within the method.
+After exiting the method, the frame is removed.

 Objects (new Point(...))
-Heap (heap, Young Generation → Survivor → Old) Created in Eden, can move to Survivor and then to Old if they survive several GC collections.
+Heap (Heap, Young Generation → Survivor → Old) Created in Eden, may move to Survivor and then to Old if they survive several GC collections.

-Static variables (staticVar) Metaspace / Static area They last the entire life of the program and are not touched by the GC.
+Static variables (staticVar) Metaspace / Static area Live for the lifetime of the program, GC does not touch them.

-Unreferenced objects (e.g., after p = null) Heap (in Eden/Survivor/Old) Unreachable objects become candidates for GC and will be removed automatically by the JVM.
+Objects without references (e.g., after p = null) Heap (in Eden/Survivor/Old) Unreachable objects become candidates for GC and will be automatically removed by the JVM.

-• A reference pt to a Point object on the heap
+• A reference pt to the Point object in the heap

 • A local variable factor